 There were two main strands to my presentation: that we could have mounted a far different case at last May’s Magistrates’ Court hearing if a camera operator’s certificate had been in the police brief as expected.
 Oh, for you to have been there in Roma Street on Monday to hear the judge and me to-and-fro-ing on whether this certificate would have been significant if it had been in play, while all the time trying to remind ourselves that the Police Commissioner’s legal people in their summary of argument for the appeal claimed the certificate didn’t exist in the first place and had basically claimed it was a figment of my imagination.
 It was speculation on my part; the opposite of a fact!
 Which is a lie.
 I know, my wonderful reader, I know!
 You couldn’t make this shit up, right?

-Ah, but did I imagine that His Honour’s eyes litup when I told him my legal advice before the MC hearing in late May last year was that it was not permissible to question in any way, shape or form the veracity of that certification or to impugn the camera operator’s diligence or professionalism in seeing what she or he saw on the day.
-Boy, did our learned judge swoop on that one faster than a seagull on a potato chip on a beach.
+In my clumsy and awkward presentation, I told Hir Honour that my legal advice before the MC hearing in late May last year was that it was not permissible to question in any way, shape or form the veracity of that certification or to impugn the camera operator’s diligence or professionalism in seeing what she or he saw on the day.

-One again, while it was becoming increasingly obvious that I had a fool for a client, I did explain to His Honour that apart from showing the police prosecutions branch had always thought the certificate was important, we would have argued that signs declared to be visible before the start of operations that day – probably many hours before just after midday when I travelled down Water Street – did not in any way show the situation at the time of the alleged offence.
+One again, while it was becoming increasingly obvious that I had a fool for a client, I did finally explain to His Honour that apart from showing the police prosecutions branch had always thought the certificate was important, we would have argued that signs declared to be visible before the start of operations that day – probably many hours before just after midday when I travelled down Water Street – did not in any way show the situation at the time of the alleged offence.
+It took me a while to mount those arguments but I really do believe His Honour would have taken them on board as is his duty.

-Now for the second plank of my appeal pitch: that the SM had abrogated her duty to be fair to both sides by going well beyond any red line and in so doing greatly favoured the prosecution and weakened our side’s chance of a win.
+Now for the second plank of my appeal pitch: that the SM had abrogated her duty to be fair to both sides by crossing well over any red line and in so doing greatly favoured the prosecution and weakened our side’s chance of a win.

-I suggested a jurist in a higher jurisdiction had every right to rule against Magistrate Shepherd’s decision to go looking for supporting evidence once her ultimatum to the police prosecution that her case was flawed and she would not like the direction the SM intended to take with her decision if that flaw wasn’t fixed and fixed quickly.
-The prosecutor came back after a short adjournment and said she had nothing further to offer.
+I suggested a jurist in a higher jurisdiction (hint: his honour) had every right to rule against Magistrate Shepherd’s decision to go looking for supporting evidence once her ultimatum to the police prosecution that her case was flawed and she would not like the decision the SM was leaning towards making if that flaw wasn’t fixed and fixed quickly.
+The lower-court prosecutor, clearly thrown into the deep end at almost the last moment to conduct what she thought would be a fairly simple paper hand-up prosecution came back after a short adjournment and said she had nothing further to offer.

-Now this is where things get very interesting and why I thought I heard a tinkle of excitement from the bench when I was asked the exact page and portion of the lower court transcript that included these exchanges between Shepherd SM and the prosecutor.
+Now things get very interesting when His Honour asked for the exact page and portion of the lower court transcript that included these exchanges between Shepherd SM and the prosecutor.

-“Now that’s a very good question, your honour”.
-I explained that I couldn’t find it during a thorough read-through last night and again this morning and in the 10 minute adjournment that allowed me to change my ways and behave myself.
+“Now that’s a very good question, your honour”, I said, or words to that effect.
+I explained that I couldn’t find it during a thorough read-through the night before and again on that Monday morning with the almost two-hour delay for the hearing and in the 10-minute adjournment his Honour graciously allowed me to change my ways and behave myself.

 But, my dear friends, missing it was, either by accident or design.
-It was quite a lengthy exchange and recess notification and I find it hard to believe that some glitch in the court recording system has caused its absence.
-I now have to liaise with my barrister over what went down that day.
+It was quite a lengthy exchange and recess notification and I while I’m totally prepared to believe a glitch in the court recording system – some audio problem, perhaps – has caused its absence but it is with the one proviso; it is the 21st Century and you’d think a transcription service that times these court proceedings would be duty bound to alert parties to any section not able to be accurately recorded.
+You all know it makes sense.
+I will now have to liaise with my barrister over what went down that day.
 Can I get the police prosecutor on side?
-How do I prove the big slice of the transcript was missing.
-Where’s Hedley Thomas when you need him!
+Ask Magistrate Shepherd?
+How do I prove a big and vital slice of the transcript was missing.
+Where’s a real investigate journalist such as Hedley Thomas when you need one!

-So very soon we’ll be hearing that the little annoying and squeaky cog has been shattered into pieces… for now at least.
+So very soon, we’ll be hearing that the little annoying and squeaky cog has been shattered into pieces… for now at least and if my solicitor mate is right, for ever.
 But maybe the fat lady hasn’t quite sung yet?
+Is Bud Tingwell still alive?

 Don Gordon-Brown